SeeToMayYoung/profilejasong/README.md

 ![gif1](https://github.com/SeeToMayYoung/profilejasong/blob/main/screenshots/My%20Profile.gif)

 # Website Preview (PNGs)
-Included PNGs too because the GIF one is too compressed and it kinda made the website looked bad :/ Here's are some still images for you to see the full detail and real colors.
+Included PNGs too because the GIF one is too compressed and it kinda made the website looked bad :/ Here's are some still images for you to see the full detail and real colors. <br />
 === PROFILE === <br />
 ![png1](https://github.com/SeeToMayYoung/profilejasong/blob/main/screenshots/Profile.png)
 <br />